AdamGetBackToWork/EYE_rester/README.md

 <li> Make sure the file extention is .pyw (otherwise it will open terminal every time it'll run)
 <li> Add the shortuct to the Startup folder in your C drive
 <li> Enjoy the app from your next restart ;)

+> I also made a scalable version of the app.
+File eye_rester_app_scalable - it runs identically in size on every screen!
+Can use it as default.